Visual Prompt Discovery via Semantic Exploration: Related Work

-We define a {visual prompt} as a combination of image-manipulation code and corresponding text prompts.
-Existing strategies to enhance LVLM perception can be categorized into two primary paradigms based on their objectives and generation timing: 1) \emph{Visual tool-use and inference-time generation:} Initial works in this domain~\cite{VisProg, sketchpad}, focus on visual tool-use, where Python code is generated at inference time to invoke external specialized models (e.g., segmentation, depth estimation).
-While these methods effectively offload the reasoning burden to external tools, they primarily treat the LVLM as a controller rather than addressing its intrinsic visual reasoning failures.
-Furthermore, this zero-shot generation approach lacks a diagnostic mechanism; if the model misinterprets the initial problem, it cannot adapt its tool-use strategy, often leading to cascading errors and high computational costs during inference.
-While there is a fine-tuning based approach~\cite{wu2025vtoolr1, vtsv}, it also focuses on selecting proper tools rather than understanding when the LVLM fails.
-2) \emph{Visual scaffolding for intrinsic perception:} To address the fundamental perception failures of LVLMs (e.g., spatial ambiguity, attribute binding), a different paradigm known as \textit{visual scaffolding} has emerged.
-Methods like Viser~\cite{viser}, BBVPE~\cite{blackbox_vp}, Zoom-in~\cite{mllms_know_where}, and Set-of-Mark~\cite{som} aim to enhance the model's internal reasoning by overlaying geometric cues or markers directly on the input image.
-These techniques attempt to fix the model's eyes by highlighting task-critical regions, yet they remain in an early stage, relying heavily on fixed heuristics, manual human design, or model fine-tuning.
+We define a \emph{visual prompt} as image-manipulation code paired with text prompts.
+Existing strategies for improving LVLM perception can be grouped into two paradigms, depending on their objective and generation timing: 1) \emph{Visual tool-use:} Early methods~\cite{VisProg, sketchpad} generate Python programs at inference time to call external vision tools, such as segmentation or depth estimation models.
+While effective at outsourcing perception, they treat the LVLM mainly as a controller and do not address its intrinsic visual reasoning failures.
+Since tool-use is generated zero-shot without diagnosis, an initially misinterpreted problem can lead to mismatched tools, cascading errors, and high inference cost.
+Fine-tuning-based methods~\cite{wu2025vtoolr1, vtsv} also focus on tool selection rather than understanding when LVLMs fail.
+2) \emph{Visual scaffolding for intrinsic perception:} In contrast, visual scaffolding directly modifies the input image to mitigate intrinsic failures such as spatial ambiguity and attribute binding.
+Methods such as Viser~\cite{viser}, BBVPE~\cite{blackbox_vp}, Zoom-in~\cite{mllms_know_where}, and Set-of-Mark~\cite{som} overlay geometric cues or markers on task-relevant regions.
+However, these methods remain largely heuristic, manually designed, or dependent on model fine-tuning.

-Despite the potential of visual scaffolding, the field lacks research on the automated generation of such prompts tailored to specific tasks and model architectures.
-Most existing scaffolding methods are static or require human-in-the-loop experimentation to find the optimal visual prompts.
-As our experiments reveal, the sensitivity of LVLMs makes shared visual prompts ineffective across different backbones.
-Our framework bridges this gap by introducing the first agent-driven system that \emph{automatically discovers task-wise visual prompts}.
-By grounding the discovery process in empirical experimentation, we enable the discovery of optimal, model-specific visual prompts that mitigate intrinsic perception failures without the inefficiencies of per-sample tool generation.
+Despite its promise, visual scaffolding remains underexplored as an automated, task- and model-specific prompting strategy.
+Existing methods are mostly static or require human experimentation, and our experiments show that LVLM sensitivity makes shared visual prompts ineffective across backbones.
+Our framework fills this gap with an agent-driven system that automatically discovers task-wise visual prompts through empirical experimentation, yielding model-specific prompts that mitigate intrinsic perception failures without per-sample tool generation.